Xilinx/XilinxTclStore/README.md

 3. Sign on to github.com
 4. Switch to XilinxTclStore at upper left side by your account name user
 5. Click XilinxInc/XilinxTclStore under Repositories<p>
-   Press "Fork"(upper right hand side) and create fork of XilinxTclStore to your account https://help.github.com/articles/fork-a-repo
+   Press "Fork"(upper right hand side) and create fork of XilinxTclStore to your account<p>
+   https://help.github.com/articles/fork-a-repo
 6. Switch to GitShell on your machine